 Price

-The program must store each data item in an appropritely named variable.
+The program must store each data item in an appropriately named variable.
 Total sales is calculated by multiplying Price by Amount sold.
 Both the data entered by the user and the calculated values must be printed with appropriate labels.

 Exercise 3